joniles/mpxj/mkdocs/docs/howto-start.md

 If a particular day is defined as a working day, then the calendar will also contain a set of working hours for that day.
 The working hours for a day are defined by an instance of the ProjectCalendarHours class.
-This contains a collection of DateRange instances which defined the start and end times of each working period during the day.
+This contains a collection of `LocalTimeRange` instances which defined the start and end times of each working period during the day.

 Alongside the flags which control whether a day is working or non-working,  and